nuxt/vercel-builder/README.md

 ### Private npm modules

-To install private npm modules, define `NPM_TOKEN` as a [build environment](https://vercel.com/docs/configuration#project/build-env) in `now.json`.
+To install private npm modules, define `NPM_AUTH_TOKEN` or `NPM_TOKEN` as a [build environment variable](https://vercel.com/docs/configuration#project/build-env) in `vercel.json`.

+Alternatively, you can inline your entire `.npmrc` file in a `NPM_RC` environment variable.

 ### Node version

-The Node version used is the latest 12.x release.
-Alternatively, you can specify Node 10 in your `package.json` - see [Vercel documentation](https://vercel.com/docs/runtimes#official-runtimes/node-js/node-js-version).
+The Node version used is the latest 14.x release.
+Alternatively, you can specify Node 12 or 10 in your `package.json` - see [Vercel documentation](https://vercel.com/docs/runtimes#official-runtimes/node-js/node-js-version).

-### `now-build` script support
+### `vercel-build` script support

-This builder will run a given [custom build step](https://vercel.com/docs/runtimes?query=now-build#advanced-usage/advanced-node-js-usage/custom-build-step-for-node-js) if you have added a `now-build` key under `scripts` in `package.json`.
+This builder will run a given [custom build step](https://vercel.com/docs/runtimes#advanced-usage/advanced-node-js-usage/custom-build-step-for-node-js) if you have added a `vercel-build` key under `scripts` in `package.json`.

 ## Troubleshooting

 ### Environment variables

-Because of Nuxt.js' [approach to environment variables](https://nuxtjs.org/api/configuration-env#process-env-), environment variables present at build time will be compiled into the lambda.
+Because of Nuxt' [approach to environment variables](https://nuxtjs.org/api/configuration-env#process-env-), environment variables present at build time will be compiled into the lambda.
 They may also be required at runtime, depending on how you are consuming them.

-You may, therefore, need to include them in your `now.json` in both the `env` and `build.env` keys (see [Vercel documentation](https://vercel.com/docs/configuration#project/env)).
+You may, therefore, need to include them in your `vercel.json` in both the `env` and `build.env` keys (see [Vercel documentation](https://vercel.com/docs/configuration#project/env)).
 For example:

 ```json
   "env": {